-All convention centers and hotels the conference occupies are accessible in accordance with the Americans with Disability Act (ADA).
+All convention centers and hotels the conference occupies are accessible in accordance with the Americans with Disabilities Act (ADA).
 All rooms at the conference are wheelchair accessible and have seats in the first row and back row marked as reserved for individuals with accessibility needs.

 Space has been left for two wheelchairs in the front and back of each meeting room.
-Please keep designated wheelchair areas and aisles clear for person who may be using wheelchairs, canes, crutches, or motorized scooters.
+Please keep designated wheelchair areas and aisles clear for persons who may be using wheelchairs, canes, crutches, or motorized scooters.
 Space should be left around the doors and aisles to allow access.